Access to Museum Resources

 Work with Holocaust Scholars

-The Center awards fellowships-in-residence to candidates working on their dissertations (ABD), postdoctoral researchers, and senior scholars.
+The Mandel Center awards fellowships-in-residence to candidates working on their dissertations (ABD), postdoctoral researchers within five years of receiving their Ph.D., and scholars more than five years beyond the receipt of their Ph.D.
 Because a principle focus of the program is to ensure the development of a new generation of Holocaust scholars, we especially encourage scholars early in their careers to apply.
 Applicants must be affiliated with an academic and/or research institution when applying for a fellowship.
 We will also consider immediate post-docs and faculty between appointments.

-The specific fellowship and the length of the award are at the Center’s discretion.
-Individual awards generally range up to nine consecutive months of residency; a minimum of three consecutive months is required.
+The specific fellowship and the length of the award are at the Mandel Center’s discretion.
+Individual awards generally range up to eight consecutive months of residency; a minimum of three consecutive months is required.
 No exceptions are allowed.
 Fellowships of five months or longer have proven most effective.

-The Center’s 2014–15 fellowships are made possible by the generous support of the following individuals and organizations:
+The Mandel Center’s 2017–18 fellowships are made possible by the generous support of the following individuals and organizations:

 - Ben and Zelda Cohen Foundation